davebenson/doom4-walkthrough/README.md

 A battle awaits after opening the next door.

 ## Mission 2:  Fight:  U-shaped catwalk area
-...
+This can be a difficult fight, but judicious use of Grenades, Barrels, and Possessed Engineers can make it fairly painless.

-Post Fight:  There's a Codex Entry "..." and a door.
+Post Fight:  There's a Codex Entry "Environments / Resource Operations" and a door.

-You can enter the room through a path with more goodies but looking for the control console that you can interact with "...".
+You can enter the room through a path with more goodies by looking for the control console that you can interact with "...".
 This will stop the fast moving elevators at the central part of the U.  Climb up the elevators and enter through the second story for health, armor, and shotgun ammo.

 No matter which way you go, you'll be in a locker room with some Shotgun Ammo, the Chainsaw, and a Health Station.

 ## Mission 2:  Fight:  Industrial Train Depot
-...
+A long hallway fight, with a bit of a side-corridor at the end.

+You can fight it from the entrance gate, or you can charge in.
+It doesn't really make much difference.

+???
+Checkpoint

 ## Mission 2:  Getting the yellow keycard
 Cross the train-tracks on the far-side of the room from your entrance.
 You will see a gas canister across the tracks.
 Turn left and carefully go through the hatch which automatically opens and closes.
 It is an elevator.
 When the door opens on the upper level, there should be a large armor.
 Take it and go forward.
 There should be a train on the left leading back to the Industrial Train Depot, and on the right is a Security Station.